-3.3 Invoking a Foreign Government
+3.3 Invoking Foreign Government Obligations

-Currently, there are no obstacles to an organisation invoking a foreign government access request as a legitimate basis to collect and transfer personal data.
-Under the LGPD, from August 2020, the collection and transfer of personal data upon request of a foreign authority will only be considered licit if such request constitutes a legal or regulatory obligation.
+There are currently no obstacles to an organisation invoking a foreign government access request as a legitimate basis to collect and transfer personal data.
+Under the LGPD, from August 2020, the collection and transfer of personal data upon the request of a foreign authority will only be considered licit if such request constitutes a legal or regulatory obligation.